-The current month's Fly of the Month will be posted to this page around the 1st of every month.
+The current month's Fly of the Month will be posted to this page around the 1st of every month (provided a fly has been made available).
 Back issues of the Fly of the Month can be found at the bottom of this page in PDF format.

 Photographed By: Jerry Coviello